 - Sulfasalazine and 5-Aminosalicylates (5-ASA): These drugs limit the production of certain chemicals that trigger inflammation.
 This medicine is generally prescribed to help combat milder attacks of Crohn’s or colitis.
 Examples include Mesalamines and Sulfalazine.

 - Steroids: Steroids aim to reduce inflammation.
 This medicine is used in cases of moderate to severe attacks of Crohn’s or colitis.
 Some examples include Prednisone and Hydrocortisone.
-For more information see steroids.
+For more information see our section on steroid treatments.

 - Immunomodulators: This type of medicine alters how the body mounts an inflammatory response.
 Patients using this type of drug should get into the habit of regular hand washing during the day, as immunomodulators do suppress your ability to fight infections in general.
 An example of this type of drug is Methotrexate.
 These drugs are used by patients who have moderate to severe attacks.

 - Biologics: These drugs target and block molecules involved in inflammation.
 Biologics are the latest generation of medications and hold great promise for relieving Crohn’s and colitis.
 These drugs are used to combat moderate to severe attacks.
 Some examples include Adalimumab (Humira) and Infliximab (Remicade).
-Find out more about biologics here and read our Biologic Therapy brochure here.
+Find out more about biologics on our biotherapies page.

-- Biosimilars: Unlike conventional generic drugs, biosimilars are not identical to their innovator biologic, unlike conventional generic drugs.
+- Biosimilars: Unlike conventional generic drugs, biosimilars are not identical to their innovator biologic.
 Minor variations in manufacturing processes between a biosimilar and its innovator biologic can result in unpredictable effects on patients.
 Crohn's and Colitis Canada celebrates the introduction of safe, effective and lower-cost treatment options like biosimilars for inflammatory bowel disease (IBD), of which Crohn's and colitis are the two main forms.
-Find out more here [links to follow] – Coming soon
+Find out more about biosimilars on our biotherapies page.

 - Antibiotics: Antibiotics do not counteract inflammation directly, but decrease infection that can cause and result from severe inflammation.
 Examples include Ciprofloxacin and Metronidazole.